 From time to time we are involved in legal proceedings arising in the ordinary course of business.
-Except as set forth below, we believe that none of these proceedings should have, individually or in the aggregate, a material adverse effect on our business or our prospects.
+We believe that none of these proceedings should have, individually or in the aggregate, a material adverse effect on our business or our prospects.